WIPACrepo/wipac-dev-tools/README.md

     (positional arguments), optional fields with defaults, default factories, post-init processing, etc.

-    If a field's type is a bool, `str_to_bool` is used for typecasting.
+    If a field's type is a bool, `wipac_dev_tools.strtobool` is applied.

     If a field's type is a `list`, `dict`, `set`, `frozenset`, or an analogous type alias from the 'typing' module, then a conversion